MicrosoftDocs/msteams-docs/msteams-platform/toolkit/customize-manifest.md

 ## View Azure AD application on the Azure portal

-1. Copy the Azure AD application client ID from `state.xxx.json` (xxx is the environment name that you have deployed the Azure AD application) file in the `fx-resource-aad-app-for-teams` property.
+1. Copy the Azure AD application client ID from `state.xxx.json` (xxx is the environment name that you've deployed the Azure AD application) file in the `fx-resource-aad-app-for-teams` property.

      :::image type="content" source="../assets/images/teams-toolkit-v2/manual/add view1.png" alt-text="view1":::

-2. Go to [Azure portal](https://ms.portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps) and log-in to Microsoft 365 account.
+2. Go to [Azure portal](https://ms.portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps) and sign in to Microsoft 365 account.

    > [!NOTE]
    > Ensure that login credentials of Teams application and M365 account are same.